-You can not delete the default system dashboard or dashboards created by other users.
+You cannot delete the default system dashboard or dashboards created by other users.

-- 1. Switch to the custom dashboard to edit. - 2.
-Click on Edit Dashboard.

-3. Click on red delete icon next to the Done Editing button.
+- 1. Switch to the custom dashboard you want to delete. - 2.
+Click the Edit Dashboard button. - 3.
+Click the red delete icon next to the Done Editing button.